Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates Westdale's median income among taxpayers is $55,826, with an average of $67,255.
-This aligns with national averages and compares to Rest of NSW's median of $52,390 and average of $65,215.
-Based on Wage Price Index growth of 8.86% since June 2023, estimated incomes as of September 2025 would be approximately $60,772 (median) and $73,214 (average).
-Census 2021 data shows Westdale's income distribution clusters around the 52nd percentile nationally.
-The largest segment comprises 41.0% earning $1,500 - 2,999 weekly (1,327 residents), similar to the region where this cohort represents 29.9%.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Westdale's median income among taxpayers is $55,826.
+The average income in Westdale is $67,255.
+These figures are comparable to national averages.
+Regional NSW has a median income of $52,390 and an average of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for Westdale as of September 2025 would be approximately $60,772 (median) and $73,214 (average).
+Census 2021 income data indicates that household, family, and personal incomes in Westdale are at the 52nd percentile nationally.
+The largest segment comprises 41.0% earning between $1,500 and $2,999 weekly, with 1,327 residents falling into this category.
+This aligns with the regional trend where this cohort represents 29.9%.
 Housing affordability pressures are severe in Westdale, with only 83.2% of income remaining after housing costs, ranking at the 47th percentile nationally.

 Frequently Asked Questions - Income